-The Bank is fully integrated into the Group's Operational Risk Management Framework, and as such performs Operational Risk stress tests on a regular basis.
+The Branch is fully integrated into the Group's Operational Risk Management Framework, and as such performs Operational Risk stress tests on a regular basis.
 The local stress test framework is derived from DB's global stress testing framework.

-Group Operational Risk translates group operational risk stress impact into DB operational risk factors for EC and respective RC which are applied to the bank's local EC and RC figures.
-The stressed operational risk factors for EC and RC are calculated on a quarterly basis by translating the macro economic assumptions of the global downturn scenario into expert based 'workable' operational risk assumptions.
+Group Operational Risk translates group operational risk stress impact into DB operational risk factors for EC and respective RC which are applied to the Branch's local EC and RC figures.
+The stressed operational risk factors for EC and RC are calculated at least on an Annual basis by translating the macro-economic assumptions of the global downturn scenario into expert based 'workable' operational risk assumptions.